FeralInteractive/romeremastered/documentation/feature_guides/MiscellaneousTips.md

 `map_trade_routes.tga` is loaded by the game — white (255,255,255) pixels mark tiles as carrying a "trade route", which is then rolled up into a per-region flag.
 However, that flag is **not consumed by anything that affects gameplay**: it does not change movement cost, it is not read by any campaign pathfinding, and the AI's trade-route logic works from **roads**, not from this map.
 The flag is only written out again when saving the map and shown in the editor/debug tooltips.

 In short, in Rome Remastered this file is effectively a **legacy/vestigial layer**.
 A missing or empty `map_trade_routes.tga` is handled gracefully (no flags are set, loading continues) and will **not** affect AI pathing or behaviour.
 You don't need to worry about authoring it for a new map.

+## chokepoint_heatmap.tga

+`chokepoint_heatmap.tga` is the **opposite** of `map_trade_routes.tga`: it is a file the game **writes out**, not one it reads in.
+On map load the engine works out where the natural chokepoints and dead-ends are (from the shape of your regions — narrow passages, fords, coastlines) and saves a greyscale picture of the result as `chokepoint_heatmap.tga`, where brighter tiles are stronger chokepoints.

+Because it is **generated output**, editing or deleting it has no effect — the game simply recreates it.
+You can't feed the AI a custom heatmap through this file.

+The chokepoint information itself **is** used by the AI: chokepoints (along with ocean borders and ambush tiles) make a region count as more **defensible** in the AI's assessment.
+But that calculation reads your **map geometry**, not this image.
+So to change how the AI sees chokepoints, change the map (region shapes, passages, fords) — and use `chokepoint_heatmap.tga` as a handy way to **see** where the engine currently thinks the chokepoints are.

 ## Battle And Campaign Calculations and Bonuses